Registration with CQC

 How much does it cost to help me get registered?

-Do you want help with the whole process or to pick and mix your support?
+Do you want help with the whole process or do you need support on an hourly basis?

-Have you had a look at our website on the different packages?
+Have you had a look at our website at our registration services?

-Our full Registration Package with support for all the above is £2,035.
+Our full Registration Package with support for all the above is £1,535 plus VAT.
 We take an initial deposit of 50%.
-This also includes a year’s subscription to our silver policy package so that when you are registered and ready to start operating, you have all the policies and documents that you need and not just the policies needed for registration.
+This also includes our pre-registration policy pack, business plan and interview support for your Registered Manager.
+This can later be upgraded to our full policy package at a discounted rate and have all the policies and documents that you need.
 All the policies and procedures will be personalised so that when you achieve registration status you are ready to go!

 How long does it take to get registered?